 I had been making progress in therapy and I felt confident and more accepting of myself.
 Margaret had shown me a technique called Emotional Freedom Tapping.
 You say a phrase and then tap along pressure points in your face to try to release emotion.

 Other sessions I started with, even though I feel-fill in the blank- I’m starting to accept myself because starting to accept AND love myself didn’t feel true, just yet.
 I was really able to start getting emotions to flow this way.
-I was finally able to feel some of the emotions that I had been pushing down in my body instead just staying obsessive in my thoughts.
+Instead of just staying obsessive in my thoughts, I was finally able to feel some of the emotions that I had been pushing away for years.

 It helped a lot.
-I would say my starting phrase and then go to the first pressure point on the top of my head and tap 7 to 8 times.
+I would say my starting phrase, and then go to the first pressure point on the top of my head and tap 7 to 8 times.
 I would say things like, I obsess about Lauren and what she thinks about me, going to my next pressure point above my eyebrow, I obsess what other people in the lab think about me, and I would go into specifics of things that happened that day or that week.
-Other times I was more general.
+Other times I was more general about what I would obsess about.

 Margaret suggested I start with a phrase like, “even though I don’t know what I’m doing or feel insecure I am starting to know how to feel secure about myself by myself.”
 Or, “Even though I depend on what other people think of me for my self-worth, I am starting to depend on what I think of me.
 Then I’d go down my pressure points and say whose thoughts I depended on.
 I realized it was okay for me to be a little on the bitchy side towards Lauren occasionally.
-Regret it and learn from it.
-It was okay for me to give her a little more of my energy some days than I wanted to, learn from it and move on.
+Regret it and learn from it and move on.
+It was okay for me to give her a little more of my energy some days than I wanted to, learn from it and move on still.

-It had been a good day and I had been feeling good and positive for the most part.
+One day, I had been having a remarkably positive day.
 It wasn’t like what a normal day had been, as of late, with feelings of panic and insecurity.
 My confidence was finally starting to build.
-I had done my last bathroom trip of the day and was going back to my desk to gather my things and head out.
+I had done my last bathroom trip of the day and was going back to my desk to gather up my things and head out.
 I heard Lauren and Angela talking as I was entering the room.
-I heard the word carpooling and my alert was automatically up.
-We hadn’t carpooled together for at least a couple of weeks, maybe more.
+I heard the word ‘carpooling’ and my alert was automatically up.
+Lauren and I had completely stopped carpooling together for at least a couple of weeks, maybe more.

 I got to my desk and Lauren turned towards me.
-We hadn’t talked so much as more than a couple of words to each other since the days preceding her calling me a snap-back girl and how it was obvious why no one liked me.
-I feel ridiculous even saying snap-back girl, in a way that I feel like I had some involvement in uttering it out of Lauren’s mouth.
+We hadn’t talked so much as more than a couple of words to each other since the day she had called me a snap-back girl and had said that it was obvious why no one ever liked me.

 “Yeah is that why we don’t carpool anymore?”
-She turned and asked me, sarcastically, yet slightly aggressive.
+She turned and asked me, sarcastically, yet aggressively.

 “What?”
 I shot back, lightheartedly.